Sohni Mahiwal

-Sohni is one of the favourite folktales both in Sindh and Punjab.

-Story
+Origins

+The tale originated in the Soomra dynasty period in the 10th century.
+Later, it was found in the texts of Shah Abdul Karim Bulri and lastly in Shah Jo Risalo.
+It is one of seven popular tragic romances from Sindh, commonly known as The Seven Queens of Sindh (Sindhi:) of Shah Abdul Latif Bhittai.
+Sohni remains one of the favourite folktales both in Sindh and Punjab.

+Punjabi version

-In the 18th century (late Mughal period), the beautiful girl Sohni was born to a potter named Tulla (Toolha).
-They were from the Kumhar caste, and lived in Gujrat, Punjab.
-At the time, Gujrat, on the river Chenab, was a caravanserai on the trade route between Bukhara and Delhi.
+In the 18th century (late Mughal period), a beautiful girl, Sohni, was born to a potter named Tulla.
+Their family belonged to the Kumhar community, and lived in the town of Gujrat in northern Punjab.
+At the time, Gujrat, located on the banks of river Chenab, was a caravanserai on the trade route between Bukhara and Delhi.

 As Sohni grew up, she helped her father decorate his pots.
-Their shop is said to have been near Rampyari Mahal by the river.
+Their shop is said to have been near Ram Pyari Mahal by the river.
 As soon as the Surahis (water-pitchers) and mugs came off the wheel, she would draw artistic designs on them and set them up for sale.

-Izzat Baig of Bukhara
+Izzat Baig

-Shahzada Izzat Baig, a rich trader from Bukhara (Uzbekistan), came to Punjab on business and halted in Gujrat.
+Izzat Baig, a rich trader from Gujrat.
 Here he saw Sohni at the shop and was completely smitten.
 Just to get a glimpse of Sohni, he would end up buying the water pitchers and mugs every day.